pulibrary/dspace-osti/README.md

 ## Get an ELink account

 To post to OSTI, a user needs to acquire an ELink account.
-Currently, they do not have a UI to create an account, so a new user will have to
+Currently, the OSTI API does not have a UI to create an account, so a new user will have to OSTI directly.

 ## Setup

-OSTI's library looks for two environment variables, `OSTI_USERNAME` and `OSTI_PASSWORD`.
+`ostiapi` looks for two environment variables, `OSTI_USERNAME` and `OSTI_PASSWORD`.
 After a user gets an ELink Account, one can set the appropriate variables in `secrets.sh`, which is already removed from version control by `.gitignore`.

 ```
 export OSTI_USERNAME="my-osti-username"